Building a document scanner in SwiftUI

 }

-DocumentCamera passes on the provided actions to the coordinator it creates in makeCoordinator, then sets up the context as the controller’s delegate, to connect it with the provided actions.
+The DocumentCamera passes the actions to the coordinator in makeCoordinator, then sets up the context as the controller’s delegate, to connect it with the provided actions.

 Conclusion

-Wrapping UIKit views and view controllers in SwiftUI is very easy.
-Just make sure you understand when and how to use a coordinator for more complex tasks.
+Wrapping UIKit views and view controllers in SwiftUI is easy.
+Just make sure to understand when and how to use a coordinator for more complex tasks.

 This code could also be adjusted to support async/await, but that’s a topic for another post.
 Just let me know if you’d like to see such a post.